Credentialing/Recredentialing Standards for Facilities

 - Minimize health and safety risks for members

 Blue Cross of Idaho's credentialing/recredentialing standards include criteria that all healthcare facilities must meet (as applicable) and maintain.
-Healthcare facilities must uphold these standards to be accepted, or continue, as Blue Cross of Idaho network providers.
+Healthcare facilities must uphold these standards to be accepted, or to continue, as Blue Cross of Idaho network providers.
 The credentials committee applies the standards listed below when making credentialing decisions.

 Application, Attestation and Release

 Information on a facility's application cannot be more than 180 days old at the time of review.
 All sections of the application must have complete answers or explanations.
 Facilities may attach documents, but Blue Cross of Idaho does not consider attachments as a substitution for a complete application.
-As applicable, the facility must attach to the application current copies of its license, Board of Pharmacy license, certificate of insurance for professional liability, certificate of insurance for worker's compensation, certification, most recent Medicare survey, accreditation, quality program description, ownership documentation and a list of practicing physicians and other healthcare providers.
+As applicable, the facility must attach current copies of its license, Board of Pharmacy license, certificate of insurance for professional liability, certificate of insurance for worker's compensation, certification, most recent Medicare survey, accreditation, quality program description, ownership documentation and a list of practicing physicians and other healthcare providers.
 The facility must sign and date an unaltered attestation and release.

 License (initial, recredentialing, and ongoing)

-The facility must have a current license in good standing from the appropriate Idaho licensing agency (if applicable) that is not revoked, terminated, expired, restricted, suspended, imposed with conditions, stipulations, disciplinary actions, probation or otherwise modified in any way at the time of credentials committee review.
+The facility must maintain a current license in good standing from the appropriate Idaho licensing agency (if applicable) that is not revoked, terminated, expired, restricted, suspended, imposed with conditions, stipulations, disciplinary actions, probation or otherwise modified in any way at the time of credentials committee review.